tmaxeiner/TSSHCommand/README.md

 # TSSHCommand
-Send commands over ssh with Delphi
+Send commands over ssh with Delphi.
+This is no implementation of ssh protocol in Delphi but a Wrapper to use ssh in a Delphi way.
+Since Openssh is a part of Windows 10, usage is easy without installing putty or something else.

+### Source code coming soon.... ;-)

 # Description
 TSSHCommand is a wrapper for Delphi to use built in openssh in Windows 10 to: